Ross Martin: Career

 Despite academic training in business, instruction, and law, Martin chose a career in acting.
 He was partners in a comedy team with Bernie West for several years, then appeared on many radio and live TV broadcasts, including playing Wyatt Earp in the January 20, 1952 episode of The Gabby Hayes Show.
 He made his Broadway debut in Hazel Flagg in 1953.

-Martin's first film was the George Pal 1955 production Conquest of Space, followed by a brief but memorable appearance in The Colossus of New York (1958), as the scientist father of Charles Herbert.
+Martin's first film was the George Pal 1955 production Conquest of Space, followed by a brief appearance in The Colossus of New York (1958), as the scientist father of Charles Herbert.
 In 1959, Martin appeared in the episode "Echo" on Alcoa Presents: One Step Beyond.
 He appeared in two 1959 episodes of David Janssen's crime drama series, Richard Diamond, Private Detective as well as Season 1, Episode 13 of The Twilight Zone, "The Four of Us Are Dying".
 Soon after, he caught the eye of Blake Edwards, who cast him in a number of widely varied roles: as Sal in the 1959 Peter Gunn episode "The Fuse"; his breakout role as comic sidekick Andamo in the 1959 CBS drama series Mr. Lucky, asthmatic kidnapper Red Lynch in the 1962 thriller Experiment in Terror (for which he was nominated for a Golden Globe Award for Best Supporting Actor in a Motion Picture), culminating with a role in The Great Race, as the smoothly villainous Baron Rolfe Von Stuppe.
-He was also a regular on Stump the Stars from 1962-1963.
+He was also a regular on Stump the Stars from 1962 to 1963.